Why should I use git with GPG?

 In short:

-Signing Your Work Git is cryptographically secure, but it’s not foolproof.
+Git itself is cryptographically secure, but it’s not foolproof.
 If you’re taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.

 1